MedVisAiLab/mvailweb/content/english/_index.md

 # Features
 features:
-  - title: "The MVAIT Web is currently under construction"
+  - title: "Construction of web going on at MVAIT"
     image: "/images/service-1.png"
     content: "You can go to the 'Position' tab if you are keen in doing research at MVAIT.
 Some of the positions available at MVAIT are:"
     bulletpoints: